preet-dev/apache-sseclient/README.md

 SseRequest request = new SseRequest(YOUR_REQUEST_URI);
 ```

-Create the SSE client instance and provice `ExecutorService` instance to run the requests in a new thread.
+Create the SSE client instance and provide `ExecutorService` instance to run the requests in a new thread.
 ```
 ApacheHttpSseClient sseClient = new ApacheHttpSseClient(asyncClient, Executors.newFixedThreadPool(CONCURRENT_SSE_STREAMS));
 ```